ncats/translator-modules/README.md

 ## 3. Running Workflow Modules individually from the Command line

-Assuming that you have [properly configured things](#installation-of-dependencies-and-make-modules-visible-as-command-line-programs)], then the modules may be run as individual programs from the command line terminal of your operation system.
+Assuming that you have [properly configured things](#installation-of-dependencies-and-make-modules-visible-as-command-line-programs), then the modules may be run as individual programs from the command line terminal of your operation system.

 For example, a *gene to gene bicluster* algorithm (based on RNAseqDB data, module naming convention by data source